esteinig/netview/README.md

 ```

+####Input

-#####Quality Control
+######Quality Control
+---

 Shared missing data can introduce artifical similarity between samples when calculating distance matrices from SNPs.
-We would recommend a missing rate < 10% per sample across SNPs, which can be implemented, for instance, through quality control functions in [PLINK]().
+We would recommend a missing rate < 10% per sample across SNPs, which can be implemented, through quality control functions as implemented, for instance, in [PLINK]().
 Likewise, very short or long branch lengths in a phylogeny can introduce artificial similarity during the nearest neighbour search on a cophenetic distance matrix and we recommend to remove such branches prior to network construction.
+Homogenous sample population sizes are recommended (Neuditschko et al. 2012).

-#####Distance Matrix
+######Distance Matrix
+---

 Main input is a symmetrical genetic distance matrix (N x N) using your preferred distance measure.
 The choice of distance measure is crucial for selecting nearest neighbours to construct the mkNNG.
-Depending on the purpose of your study, you can for instance construct simple allele-sharing distances in PLINK, cophenetic distances from a phylogeny (e.g. `cophenetic` from [ape]() in R) or simple Hamming distance over an alignment of SNPs.
-The matrix input is less specific than the original SNP input in NetView P and allows for flexibility in the type of data (haploid, diploid, distance measures...) used to construct the mkNNG.
+Depending on the purpose of your study, you can, for example, construct simple allele-sharing distances in PLINK, cophenetic distances from a phylogeny (e.g. `cophenetic` from [ape]() in R) or simple Hamming distance over an alignment of SNPs.
+The matrix input is less specific than the original SNP input in NetView P and allows for flexibility in the type of data (haploid, diploid, genetic or ecologigal data, distance measures) used for construction of the mkNNGs.

-#####Data Frame
+######Data Frame
+---

 The data frame contains at minimum three named columns of meta data for each sample in the matrix (node in graph):

-* node ID ("ID")
+* Node ID (`"ID"`)
-* node colour ("Colour")
+* Node colour (`"Colour"`)
-* node group ("Group")
+* Node group (`"Group"`)

 Colour and group attributes can be used to highlight associated data in the network representation, but are not required to construct it.
-A possible start would be to assign colour and sample population attributes to compare the final genetic structure to the sample populations.
-The samples in the data frame must be in the same order and number as the rows in the matrix.
+A possible start would be to assign colour and population attributes to compare the final genetic structure to the sample populations or geographical locations.
+Samples in the data frame must be in the same order and number as the rows in the matrix.

-#####Options
+####Options

 Network construction, plots and visualizations can be configured via `netviewOptions` ( `?netviewOptions` ):